mnsv73/brain-tumour-segmentation/README.md

 ---

 ### Training
 To account for the high imbalance in the dataset, a **two-phase training procedure** was employed.
+The steps followed in it are given below:
 - The input patches were constructed in such a way that all the labels were equally likely.
 - These patches were passed to the CNN in the first training phase.
 - The weights of all layers except the output layer were declared as non-trainable.